 Twenty years have passed since the Chornobyl disaster.
 In the town of Homyel, Belarus, radiologists still go through the town marketplace to check foods for radiation.
 The region is contaminated with pockets of radioactive cesium-137 and strontium-90, which will remain "hot" for decades more.
 Most of the food in the market is safe to eat, but the inspectors once got their hands on a slaughtered wild boar that was actually unsafe to handle, much less cook for dinner.

 Just outside the Chornobyl plant, within the "Exclusion Zone" that surrounds the plant for tens of kilometers, is a pine forest that's still too dangerous to enter without protective gear.
 It is behind a grassy field parked with 2,000 vehicles, including trucks, fire engines, armored bulldozers, and helicopters.
 They were simply discarded there because they were too hot to otherwise deal with.
-The town of Pripyat -- discussed here a few months back -- is not in the Exclusion Zone, but it was contaminated and also abandoned, with it famous ferris wheel now rusting away among the weeds.
+The town of Pripyat -- discussed here last year -- is not in the Exclusion Zone, but it was contaminated and also abandoned, with it famous ferris wheel now rusting away among the weeds.

 Despite all this, life in general in the area is slowly returning to normal.
 Fields in the region are fertilized and limed to expel or bind radionuclides so crops can be sown.
 Old folks are coming back to their homes.
 Work is now being planned to create a structure to decisively isolate Reactor Number Four, so it can be dismantled and properly disposed of.